canonical-web-and-design/practices/project-structure/documentation.md

 ---
 layout: base
+title: Recommended solutions for Documentation
 ---

-# Recommended solutions for Documentation

 Patterns for serving documentation pages to our communities and clients.